Australia expels Syrian diplomats, says other countries will too

 CANBERRA Australia expelled two Syrian diplomats including the chief of mission on Tuesday and said it expected other countries to take similar action as part of an international response to the massacre of civilians in the Syrian village of Houla.

 "In doing this we are more or less moving with our friends around the world.
-I expect other countries will be doing this overnight Australian time," Foreign Minister Bob Carr told reporters.
+I expect other countries will be doing this overnight Australian time," Carr told reporters.

 The U.N.
 Security Council has condemned the killing of at least 108 people, including dozens of children, in Houla as the international community increases pressure on President Bashar al-Assad to do more to end the violence in his country.